mitmedialab/opal_msgs/README.md

 - 4 sidekick say:
    - string name of audio to play, assumes .wav file extension
    - plays about an audio clip while the sidekick character plays a talking animation

 - 5 load object:
     - JSON object with relevant properties, see below
     - adds a graphic object to the scene

 - 6 clear scene:
-    - no properties
+    - no properties OR a string name of the type of objects to clear
-    - removes all objects from the scene
+    - if no properties, removes all objects from the scene
+    - if a string is provided, it is used to determine which objects to remove from the scene

 - 7 move object:
     - JSON object with relevant properties, see below